 Adenomyomatosis per se is usually asymptomatic.
-It is however frequently associated with chronic biliary inflammation, most commonly gallstones (25-75%) but also seen in cholesterolosis (33%) and pancreatitis 2.
+It is, however, frequently associated with chronic biliary inflammation, most commonly gallstones (25-75%), but also seen in cholesterolosis (33%) and pancreatitis 2.

 Three morphological types of adenomyomatosis are described:

-- fundal (localised)
+- fundal (localized)

 - segmental (annular)

-- generalised (diffuse)
+- generalized (diffuse)

 - mural thickening (diffuse, focal, annular)